 Computed tomography (CT) scan

 After reviewing your x-rays, your doctor may recommend a CT scan of your leg.
-This is often done if there is a question of the fracture extending into either the knee or ankle joint.
+This is often done if there is the best dissertation writing services question of the fracture extending into either the knee or ankle joint.
 A CT scan shows a cross-sectional image of your limb.
 It can provide your doctor with valuable information about the severity of the fracture.

 In planning your treatment, your doctor will consider several things, including:

 Nonsurgical treatment may be recommended for patients who: